wulffern/wulff.no/pages/01.home/default.md

 ##Mission in life
 - Try to ensure that my kids grow up into happy adults
-- Use my skills to try to do something about cardiovascular disease
-- Use my skills to try to do something about global warming

 ##Links
 - [The old www.wulff.no